com-gft-deuba/unity.release-1/README.md

 ### Deploy the application

+The previously execute command 'make clustersetup' already has deployed the application as it is defined in the directory 'src/kubernetes/local-cluster/step-3'.
+To deploy an other version of the application:

-Chdir into one of the 'step-1', 'step-2' or 'step-3' directory and execute 'kctl apply -f .'.
+- Chdir into one of the 'step-1', 'step-2' or 'step-3' directory
+- Execute 'kctl delete -f .'
+This will remove the applications namespace and should completely remove all of its components
+- Execute 'kctl apply -f .'

 ### Start the necessary proxies